cakama3a/Prometheus82/README.md

 ## How to Get Prometheus 82
 You have two options to obtain a Prometheus 82 device:
 1. Build It Yourself: Follow the instructions in this repository to 3D-print the test bench, source components, and assemble the device.
 All necessary files and guides are provided below.
-2. Order a Pre-Built Device: Purchase a ready-to-use Prometheus 82 from our shop at [Ko-fi Shop](https://ko-fi.com/gamepadla/shop?g=3) for $299.
+2. Order a Pre-Built Device: Purchase a ready-to-use Prometheus 82 from our shop at [Ko-fi Shop](https://ko-fi.com/gamepadla/shop?g=3) for $196 (Quantity is limited).

 ## Test bench
 The test bench itself must be printed on a 3D printer from PLA or PETG plastic.
 You can download the STL files of the project on the website [https://www.thingiverse.com/thing:3079719](https://www.thingiverse.com/cakama3a/designs)